East and South Greenland In Depth - 14 Days - $7,750

 - Extensive opportunities for exploring rarely visited places, and plenty of optional hiking

-Start from Longyearbyen and end at Narsarsuaq
+Start from Akureyri and end at Longyearbyen

 Landmarks potentially visited on East and South Greenland In Depth